JohananCS/JohananCS.github.io/essays/radgrad.md

 </p>

 <h2>Overall thoughts</h2>
-<p>As mentioned, I think RadGrad is an amazing source and that I will definitely be referring back to it as I progress further into my college career.
+<p>As mentioned, I think RadGrad is an amazing source and I will definitely be referring back to it as I progress further into my college career.
 I definitely want to become part of some of the opportunities and events as well as informing myself further on what I want to specialize in and what course I will benefit the most from.
 I think RadGrad has motivated me and inspired me to lock in on my path as a computer scientist and software engineer. </p>